laemol/holli/README.md

 Results from the API are cached for a day.
 To clear the cache deactivate and activate the plugin or give the shorcode a (new) unique id.

 ## Options
+`id` Gives the shortcode a unique id.
+Default value is 41

 `limit` Sets the number of products that will be displayed.
 Default value is 4.